FlemingJohn/CodeTube/README.md

 - **AI-Powered Notes & Summaries 📝**: Generate editable summaries or dictate notes via speech-to-text.
 - **Timestamped Video Snapshots 📸**: Insert clickable snapshots of the video into your notes, creating visual bookmarks.
 - **Interactive Quizzes & Interview Prep ❓💼**: Reinforce learning and practice job interview questions.
-- **Focus Mode 🎯**: Toggle workspace sections for distraction-free learning.
+- **Focus Mode 🎯**: Customize your workspace by toggling UI elements to eliminate distractions and concentrate on what matters.
+- **Practice Your Pitch 🎤**: Respond to an AI-generated interview scenario using your voice and receive instant, AI-powered feedback on your answer and delivery.
 - **AI Writing Tools ✍️**: Proofread, rewrite, and translate notes.
 - **Code Snippet Execution 💻**: Run code directly in chapters.
 - **Export to GitHub 📂**: Push full course content to a repository with one click.